espressif/esp-skainet/examples/mic_array_speech_enhancement/README.md

 ### Improvement on speech recognition

-MASE can significantly improve the performance of the following speech recognition stage, including local wake-up detection (WakeNet), local command word recognition (MultiNet), and cloud service.
+MASE can significantly improve the performance of the following speech recognition stage, including local wake word detection (WakeNet), local speech commands recognition (MultiNet), and cloud service.
 Test results show that in 5dB SNR environment, 2-mic and 3-mic MASE can improve over **15%** and **20%** WakeNet performance and over **10%** and **15%** MultiNet performance comparing to 1-mic system.